 Snowy Monaro Regional Council is committed to road safety through support and involvement in the NSW Local Government Road Safety Program (LGRSP).
 Through this program, and the assistance of funding from Road Maritime Services (RMS), Council employs a Road Safety Officer.

-The Road Safety Officer's role is to identifying local road safety issues and develop a Road Safety Action Plan to deliver behavioural and educational strategies to combat the ever growing crash statics in our region.
+The Road Safety Officer's role is to identify local road safety issues and develop a Road Safety Action Plan to deliver behavioural and educational strategies to combat the ever-growing crash statistics in our region.

-If you have a road safety concern it can be reported to Council directly on 1300 345 345 during normal business hours, or email email@example.com
+If you have a road safety concern, it can be reported to Council directly on 1300 345 345, or email email@example.com

-Snowy Monaro Regional Council's commitment to road safety is continual with the running of various initiatives to assist in the education of road user groups.
-These initiatives may include, Speed Display Signs, banner, pamphlet and community bill board promotion, social media and media releases, voluntary breathe testing at various events with the use of the Plan B trailer and general road safety promotion at special events.
+Snowy Monaro Regional Council's commitment to road safety is continual, with the running of various initiatives to assist in the education of road user groups.
+These initiatives may include: speed display signs, banners, pamphlets and community bill board promotion, social media and media releases, voluntary breathe-testing at various events with the use of the Plan B trailer and general road safety promotion at special events.

 You may notice these LED readout speed signs strategically located around our region.
-These signs are a way of engaging drivers to check there speed compliance within certain speed zones.
+These signs are a way of engaging drivers to check their speed compliance within certain speed zones.

 Speed display signs are generally used in high pedestrian areas.

-The speed signs collect data, of number of vehicles, the speed the vehicles are travelling at and whether the vehicle slows down when seeing the display.
+The speed signs collect data, on the number of vehicles, the speed the vehicles are travelling at and whether the vehicle slows down when seeing the display.

 This data can then be used to evaluate the effectiveness of the speed display sign and communicated to Police if further enforcement may be required in this area.

-Previous data shows that on the drivers initial observation of the speed display, there speed is reduced and often reduced to be 10km below the speed limit.
+Previous data shows that when drivers see the speed display they often reduce their speed to well below the speed limit.